 Many photographers stumble upon the common problem of wanting to remove a distracting element from an image.

-Luckily, programmers heard the cries for help and developed applications that use AI to instantly and seamlessly vanish whatever it is you want removed.
-Whether you’re working from a cell phone snap or a professional camera synched with your mobile Android device, this is our list of the five best object remover apps for android!
+Luckily, programmers heard their cries for help and developed applications that instantly and seamlessly vanish distracting objects.
+Whether you’re working directly from a smartphone or your professional camera is synced with your Android/iPhone device, you’ll appreciate our list of the five best object remover apps!

-1. Adobe Photoshop Fix
+1. Adobe Photoshop Express

 Is anyone surprised that an Adobe program ended up on the list?
-The industry leader in imaging programs and applications, Adobe Photoshop has a long history of helping photographers get rid of whatever they desire in their shots.
+The industry leader in imaging programs and applications, Adobe has a long history of helping photographers get rid of whatever they desire in their shots.